 It has been estimated that less than 16% of women are using sanitary towels in India.
 In rural communities, this number is even lower.
 Every year millions of girls across India miss school due a lack of access to sanitary products.
 These girls decided it was time to take action.

-19 FEBRUARY 2018 - For the six young female students at GGUPS Sallada in Rajasthan, India, setting up their handmade sanitary pad business was personal.
-The girls had experienced being perceived as “unclean” whilst on their periods and, like many women in their community, they resorted to using dirty cloth scraps instead of proper sanitary pads.
-“It was high time the community took responsibility for ensuring good health and hygiene of women,” they said.
+For six female entrepreneurs at GGUPS Sallada School in Rajasthan, India, setting up their handmade sanitary pad business was personal.
+All of the girls had been considered "unclean" during their periods and, like many women in their community, they had resorted to using dirty scraps of cloth to manage the bleeding instead of clean sanitary towels.

-Stepping up to the plate themselves, the students joined the School Enterprise Challenge, an international business programme for schools, and set up a sanitary pad business called “Menstruation My Right”.
-In addition to producing and selling almost 500 reusable pads, they led a campaign to raise local awareness about the science behind menstruation and, through their outreach, they challenged traditional ideas of menstruation and hygiene.
+On top of producing and selling almost 500 reusable pads, the girls led a campaign to raise local awareness about the science behind menstruation and, through their outreach, they challenged traditional ideas of menstruation and hygiene.